 The decontamination and deconstruction area and laydown areas for the proposed action at PAF have been heavily disturbed and altered for many years due to the construction and operation of PAF.
 Only small areas of herbaceous vegetation currently exist in these project areas, most of which occurs in the laydown areas.
+The largest areas of vegetation proposed for removal are forested areas around the 69-kV transmission line proposed for demolition.

 Some wildlife use man-made structures opportunistically.
 Common mammals, birds, and reptiles have been observed using parts of buildings abandoned or used infrequently by humans.
 Several species of bats commonly found in this region such as big brown bats and eastern red bats may roost in abandoned, dark or quiet areas of these buildings (Harvey 1992).
 Birds that have been observed nesting or roosting in TVA fossil plant buildings and structures include American robin, barn swallow, Carolina wren, mourning dove, northern mockingbird, osprey, and rock pigeon.
-Other mammals and reptiles that may opportunistically utilize human structures include black rat, black rat snake, deer mouse, eastern gray squirrel, house mouse, northern raccoon, and Virginia possum.
+Other mammals and reptiles that may opportunistically utilize human structures include black rat, black rat snake, deer mouse, eastern gray squirrel, house mouse, northern raccoon, and Virginia opossum.

-Laydown areas are proposed in herbaceous fields with some open scrub-shrub habitats that have been heavily disturbed by activities associated with PAF and transmission lines offer little suitable habitat for rare wildlife species, but can be used by common species.
+Laydown areas are proposed in herbaceous fields with some open scrub-shrub habitats that have been heavily disturbed by activities associated with PAF and transmission lines offer little suitable habitat for rare wildlife species but can be used by common species.
 Birds that utilize these areas include chipping sparrow, field sparrow, grasshopper sparrow, red-tailed hawk, red-winged blackbird, and white-throated sparrow (National Geographic 2002).
 Mammals that can be found in these areas are common mole, coyote, ground hog, least shrew, white-footed mouse, and white-tailed deer (Whitaker 1996).
 Reptiles that may use these habitats in this region include black racer, black rat snake, corn snake, eastern kingsnake, and eastern milksnake (Gibbons and Dorcas 2005).